Updated May 11, 2022

 - The Center is open to the public.

-- Vaccines are widely available throughout our region.
+- Boosters are widely available throughout our region.
 You can find additional vaccine providers on the Allegheny County Health Department website, at your local pharmacy, by calling your health care provider for guidance, or by visiting UPMC's COVID-19 vaccine scheduling system.

 - Questions?
 Call 412-383-4372 or email email@example.com.